The PADI Peak Performance Buoyancy Course with ATLANTIC EDGE

 - Two buoyancy specific dives in one day.

-The course is taught during the warmer months of the year (May- October) where we’ll meet at Juturna Springs.
+The course is taught during the warmer months of the year (May- October) see location and date below.

-Check out or schedule below for dates and times.
+Check our schedule below for dates and times.

 - Knowledge review